raspberrypilearning/getting-started-with-guis/en/step_9.md

 --- task ---

+Start a new file.
 Add `Combo` to the list of widgets at the start of your program.

 --- code ---
 ---